CyranoB/flash_cards/docs/app_flow_document.md

 **User Flow**:
 - User sees a list of all flashcards studied in the session
 - User can review all questions and answers
-- User clicks "Finish" to end the session and return to homepage
+- User clicks "Finish" to end the session and go to the course overview

 **Technical Implementation**:
 - Retrieves flashcards from `sessionStorage`
 - Displays all flashcards with questions and answers
-- "Finish" button clears `sessionStorage` and redirects to homepage
+- "Finish" button clears relevant `sessionStorage` and redirects to `/course-overview`

 ### 5b.
 MCQ Summary Page